 With support from Oxfam, CISLAC undertook a Public Perception Survey on NEITI implementation in Nigeria in December 2015, with the aim of establishing a baseline of data on public perceptions of NEITI activities.
 The study was undertaken over a one-month period in December and focused only on respondents in the Federal Capital Territory of Abuja, which meant that the response rate was lower than expected and the sample size was limited.
-The NEITI Secretariat has planned to undertake an expanded public perceptions survey together with NOIPolls although the timeframe for completing this survey remained unclear as of July 2016.
+The NEITI Secretariat has planned to undertake an expanded public perceptions survey together with NOIPolls, although the timeframe for completing this survey remained unclear as of July 2016.

 Outreach: The NEITI Secretariat has led outreach efforts for years, primarily focused on Abuja-based stakeholders such as government entities.
 A NEITI National Conference was held in February 2012.
 Although meant to be the first of a series, there is no evidence of national conferences since then.
-Outreach to the National Assembly appears to have expanded, particularly since 2012, and there is evidence of close collaboration between the NEITI Secretariat, NSWG members and the National Assembly.
+Outreach to the National Assembly appears to have expanded, particularly since 2012, and there is evidence of close collaboration between the NEITI Secretariat, NSWG members, and the National Assembly.
 More recently, Executive Secretary Waziri Adio presented the findings of the 2013 EITI Reports to the Senate on 15 June 2016, leading to the establishment of ad hoc committee of nine members to examine and follow up on the 2013 EITI Reports.
-The National Assembly (Public Accounts Committee of the Senate) had also conducted a hearing on both 2007-2011 FASD and the 2011 SM EITI Reports in Q3-2014.
+The National Assembly (Public Accounts Committee of the Senate) had also conducted a hearing on both 2007–2011 FASD and the 2011 SM EITI Reports in Q3-2014.

 A subnational EITI was attempted in Bayelsa state, but according to NRGI it has been dormant since June 2010.

-A panel discussion at the new NSWG’s April 2016 induction retreat noted that NEITI Report data should be translated into terms more easily understood by common Nigerians, for instance by expressing losses in terms of number of schools or length of railway lines that could have been built, rather than in USD billions that re more difficult to understand.
+A panel discussion at the new NSWG’s April 2016 induction retreat noted that NEITI Report data should be translated into terms more easily understood by common Nigerians, for instance by expressing losses in terms of number of schools or length of railway lines that could have been built, rather than in USD billions that are more difficult to understand.
 The panel also noted that NEITI needed to broaden its work with CSOs through more institution-specific advocacy, given that it “is the CSOs that will help translate the audit reports into advocacy tools through public debates and actions to influence change.”
 It was recommended that NEITI work with the government to link the EITI’s qualitative and quantitative data to the development agenda.

 Stakeholder views